The Director: A Composable Behaviour System with Soft Transitions: Framework

 When a Task's ancestor tree has an optional Task between itself and the common ancestor, it is considered optional.
 If one Task has an optional parentage and the other does not, then the optional Task will automatically lose.
 The Tasks are compared normally if both have optional Tasks in their parentage.

-In Figure~\ref{fig:system}, the Striker Provider group requests four subtasks with different priorities.
-The KickToGoal Task has higher priority than the WalkToBall Task.
-When the KickToGoal Provider requests Tasks to execute the Kick, it will take over the limbs from the Walk because the KickToGoal branch has higher priority.
+In Figure~\ref{fig:priority}, the walk is originally running and has priority over the left and right legs.
+The Kick then is requested and will attempt to take control of the legs.
+This becomes a challenge between the kick and walk Providers.
+The closest common ancestor of these two Providers is the striker Provider.
+Because KickToGoal has a higher priority than WalkToBall, the Kick Provider will take control of the legs from the Walk.

-\subsubsection{Done Tasks}
+\subsubsection{Done Tasks:}

-A Done Task is a particular Task requested by a Provider to signal to its parent that it has completed its Task.
-The Provider group that created this Task will then be re-executed with the knowledge that it was triggered by a Done event from one of its children.
-The Done Provider's Task will not be removed from the Director tree unless it is a root Task.
+A Done Task is a Task sent by a Provider to notify its parent.
+The Provider group that initiated the Task will be triggered again upon receiving this signal from its child.
+The Done Provider's Task remains in the tree unless it's a root Task.

-In Figure~\ref{fig:system}, when the LeftHipYaw Provider moves to the requested motor position, it will send a Done Task to its parent.
-When the LeftLeg has received Done Tasks from all of its motors, it will send a Done Task itself.
-It can then run the next sequence of motor positions.
+In Figure~\ref{fig:system}, when the LeftHipYaw Provider reaches the desired motor position, it sends a Done Task to its parent.
+Once all motors in LeftLeg send Done Tasks, LeftLeg itself sends a Done Task, allowing the next sequence of motor positions to run.

-\subsubsection{Idle Tasks}
+\subsubsection{Idle Tasks:}

-An Idle Task is a particular Task a Provider requests to signal to continue running its previous Tasks.
-For example, In our scenario, the GetUpWhenFallen can send an Idle Task when it is getting up and does not want to re-request the GetUp Task.
-If it is re-requested, the GetUp may run from the beginning and not reach the end of its motion.
+An Idle Task is a Task a Provider requests to signal to continue running its previous Tasks.
+For example, in our scenario, the KickTo can send an Idle Task when it is kicking and does not want to re-request the Kick Task.
+If it is re-requested, the Kick may run from the beginning and not reach the end of its motion.
+Often, Done Tasks are used to check if a Provider should Idle or run new Tasks.